-For more than a decade, understanding communication — how it works, what breaks it, how to shift it permanently — has been a near obsession.
+For more than a decade, understanding communication — how it works, what breaks it, how to shift it permanently — has been a near obsession and daily practice.

-My deep desire to heal — and my success in achieving a life I didn’t think was possible for a formerly-broken gal like me — has resulted in me working to become a licensed psychotherapist (LMHC, ‘20); I care a lot about supporting people in their healing
+My deep desire to heal — or to at least successfully manage my stubborn wounds — has resulted in me working to become a licensed psychotherapist (LMHC, ‘20); I care a lot about supporting people in their desire to work toward something

-I’m a real person who peddles in honesty and doesn’t shy away from hard stuff; I’m made for this work, and it for me.
+I’m a real person who peddles in honesty and doesn’t shy away from hard stuff

 WHAT KIND OF PEOPLE DO I WORK WITH?